History of the College

 NVCC Educational Foundation

 Founded in 1979, the NOVA Educational Foundation is dedicated to supporting Northern Virginia Community College’s goal of providing all students with a high-quality, life-changing education.
-By connecting donors to NOVA programs, the Foundation secures funding, increases visibility and strengthens partnerships among the College, Individual donors, businesses and state and local communities.
-The Foundation is a tax-exempt 501(c) 3 organization, governed by a Board of Directors.
+By connecting donors to NOVA programs, the Foundation, a 501(c)3 organization, secures funding, increases visibility, and strengthens partnerships among the College, individual donors, businesses and state and local communities.